5 Top Tips to Beat Stress

 If you find that you have started to avoid certain things or situations, or feel overwhelmed by stress and anxiety, talk to your doctor so that they can rule out any physical cause.
 Certain medical conditions can cause anxiety and it’s important to get the proper treatment.
 Some people find that a short course of medication can help to reduce their anxiety so that they can concentrate on creating a better future – such as improving their relationships at home, finding a new job or embarking on a healthy eating plan and exercise programme.

-Instead of allowing your mind to worry about all the things that might go wrong, harness the power of your vivid imagination so that it works for you, not against you.
-Hypnotherapy will help you to visualise exactly how you do want things to work out, how you do want to feel, bringing your conscious and subconscious mind together to quieten the inner voice that worries.
-Your hypnotherapist will also teach you how to practice self-hypnosis at home so that you can take control and start each day with enthusiasm, full of confidence and free from worry.
+Instead of allowing stress to build up and your mind to worry about all the things that might go wrong, harness the power of your vivid imagination so that it works for you, not against you.
+Specialist therapy techniques will help you visualise exactly how you do want things to work out, how you do want to feel, working with the unconscious part of your brain where anxiety and stress originate.
+Your therapist will also teach you techniques you can use at home, so that you can take control and start each day with enthusiasm, full of confidence and free from worry.